Graduate Program in Media Studies

 For more information on how to apply or visit, contact the Director of Graduate Studies, Elana Levine.

 The program funds most of its full-time students with half-time teaching assistantships.
 Assistantships provide a tuition remission, a monthly stipend, and benefits.
 Most students are funded for four semesters, throughout their time in the program.

-Media Studies students are also eligible for nomination for various Graduate School Financial Aid Awards.
+Media Studies students are also eligible for nomination for various Graduate School Fellowships.

 The Graduate School and the Department of Journalism, Advertising, and Media Studies also provide competitive opportunities for conference travel funding, should students have their work accepted for presentation at national and international academic conferences.